 Without the Proposed Action, the WTC Site would remain in its pre-September 11 conditions in 2009.
-The Southern Site would also remain in their respective pre-September 11 conditions-namely, 130 Liberty Street would still be operational.
+The Adjacent Sites would also remain in their respective pre-September 11 conditions-namely, 130 Liberty Street would still be operational, and Site 26 would be a parking lot that would be developed in the future years.